Role of Christianity in civilization: Letters and learning

 The influence of the Church on Western letters and learning has been formidable.
 The ancient texts of the Bible have deeply influenced Western art, literature and culture.
 For centuries following the collapse of the Western Roman Empire, small monastic communities were practically the only outposts of literacy in Western Europe.
 In time, the Cathedral schools developed into Europe's earliest universities and the church has established thousands of primary, secondary and tertiary institutions throughout the world in the centuries since.
 The Church and clergymen have also sought at different times to censor texts and scholars.
 Thus different schools of opinion exist as to the role and influence of the Church in relation to western letters and learning.

 One view, first propounded by Enlightenment philosophers, asserts that the Church's doctrines are entirely superstitious and have hindered the progress of civilization.
 Communist states have made similar arguments in their education in order to inculcate a negative view of Catholicism (and religion in general) in their citizens.
 The most famous incidents cited by such critics are the Church's condemnations of the teachings of Copernicus, Galileo Galilei and Johannes Kepler.
+Events in Christian Europe, such as the Galileo affair, that were associated with the Scientific Revolution and the Age of Enlightenment led some scholars such as John William Draper to postulate a conflict thesis, holding that religion and science have been in conflict throughout history.
+While the conflict thesis remains popular in atheistic and antireligious circles, it has lost favor among most contemporary historians of science.